akka/akka/akka-docs/src/main/paradox/typed/logging.md

 ## SLF4J API compatibility

 The SLF4J API broke binary compatibility between versions 1.7 and 2.0.
-Akka supports SLF4J 1.7 however many libraries and logger backends have upgraded to SLF4J 2.0 which will cause problems if introduced in an Akka project.
+Akka supports depends on 1.7 but support either version.

-Any non-Akka dependency used may introduce a bumped SLF4J version, typically you can know this from the following logger output upon application start:
+It is however not possible to mix a logger backend supporting one version with SLF4J API of other version, that will lead to no logging to output like this:

 ```
 SLF4J(W): No SLF4J providers were found.